-Arthur Jacobsen positive approach has three Goals:
+Ilalko positive approach has three Goals:

-1. We can create an environment where children feel physically and emotionally safe in school, so that they can learn at their best.
+1. We can create an environment where children feel physically and emotionally safe in school, so that they can develop skills and attitudes for lifelong learning.

-"Be Courteous, Be Safe, Be Responsible"
+"Be Kind, Be Safe, Be Responsible"

-2. We can facilitate the development self-discipline and the skills for working and learning cooperatively with others to achieve academic success.
+2. We can facilitate the development of self-discipline and the skills for working and learning cooperatively with others to ensure positive social interactions.